 Coconut oil’s antibacterial, anti-fungal, antiviral and anti-parasitic properties help cure and calm the scalp.
 Lauric acid, capric acid and vitamin E moisturize it.

-Gently massage about 2 tbsp coconut oil into your scalp.
+Gently massage a tablespoon coconut oil into your scalp.
 Let it work for 30 minutes and then wash it out.
 Continue doing this once a week until you see a difference.

 Make your own coconut oil deodorant.